rolfen/conncheck/README.md

 ```
 npm install
 ```

 ## Sample Output

-This is a rough idea of what you get. `Toggle Ping` is a button to start / stop pinging.
-The ASCII graph shows the latency, it is updated every second.
+This is a rough idea of what you get.
+The real output will have some formatting and styling added. `Toggle Ping` would be a button to start / stop pinging.
+The ASCII graph would shouw the latency in milliseconds and would be updated every second.

 ```
 Hi